We’ve compiled a list of 30 common interview questions to ask potential new hires that will attract the best employees with the strongest:

 While in the field, plumbing technicians need to clearly articulate the problem and all available solutions.
 Modern plumbing software helps techs present varying levels of service, such as good-better-and-best, so customers can understand their options and make an informed decision.

-You’ll likely realize new recruits not only have experience using plumbing technology, many want to work for a forward-thinking company with a knack for tech.
+You’ll likely realize new recruits have experience using technology and want to work for a forward-thinking company.
 A lack of experience shouldn’t automatically disqualify a candidate; it just means you’ll need to provide additional training.

 Plumbing Payroll Questions

-Most applicants don't feel comfortable asking about pay, but salary expectations matter a great deal when considering one job applicant over another.
-As the laws of supply and demand drive salaries up, plumbing business owners need to be prepared to pay market-competitive salaries and offer enticing benefits to attract new talent and reduce costly turnover rates.
+Most applicants don't feel comfortable asking about pay upfront, but salary expectations matter a great deal when considering one job applicant over another.
+As a plumbing business owner, you need to be prepared to pay competitive salaries and offer enticing benefits to attract top talent and reduce costly turnover rates.

 For instance, if your company offers performance pay versus hourly rates, new recruits need to understand how your commission and bonus structure works.
 If you expect plumbing techs to sell more services on every call, be sure to make that clear.

-In a highly competitive job market, it's important to weed out the window shoppers from the serious plumbing job candidates.
-Asking the right questions from the get-go can help you find new recruits worth investing your time and money in, who will stick around and grow alongside your plumbing company.
+The simple payroll questions above will help you compete in a highly competitive job market, where it's important to separate the casual job seekers from the serious plumbing job candidates.
+Asking the right questions from the get-go can help you find new recruits worth investing your time and money in, who will stick around and grow as you scale your plumbing company.

 Frequently Asked Questions (FAQ)